ApryseSDK/pdftron-flutter/README.md

 ## Prerequisites
 - A valid evaluation or commercial license key.
 If you do not have a license key, please contact sales for a commercial license key or click [here](https://www.pdftron.com/documentation/android/guides/flutter/?showkey=true) to get an evaluation key.
-- AWS credentials that comes with your license key.
+- PDFTron gradle credentials that comes with your license key (Android)
 - PDFTron SDK >= 6.9.0
 - Flutter >= 1.0.0